-- Commit to and budget for a programme of monitoring and mitigating adverse implications. - Consider the use of modal filters to discourage rat-running. - Expedite the work needed to initiate camera-based enforcement.
+- Commit to and budget for a programme of monitoring and mitigating adverse implications. - Consider the use of further modal filters or filtered permeability interventions to discourage rat-running where the bus gate or turn bans will restrict movement. - Expedite the work needed to initiate camera-based enforcement.